Brand New RS1220+ NAS Drive from Synology Uncovered

 - DLNA Media Server: Yes

-As previously mentioned though, information on the Synology RS1220+ NAS is always incoming and I will be sure to update here and at SPAN.COM at the link below to give you the very latest information.
+As previously mentioned though, information on the Synology RS1220+ NAS is always incoming and I will be sure to update here at the link below to give you the very latest information.

 When Will the RS1220+ Synology NAS Drive Be Released?